 We are completely patient centric and controlled.
 Clinicians, pharmaceutical companies or other external stakeholders do not manage us.
 We care because most of us in Dragon claw have rheumatoid disease or lupus and we want to reduce stress and isolation and make a positive difference to the way health jurisdictions treat people with chronic disease.
 We are all unpaid volunteers.

-Dragon Claw (www.dragon-claw.org) is owned and operated by, Dragon Claw Charity Ltd (ABN 7361371775 and ACN 621371775).
+Dragon Claw (www.dragonclaw.net) is owned and operated by, Dragon Claw Charity Ltd (ABN 73 621 371 775 and ACN 621371775).
 The original not-for-profit operation was established on 6 May 2014 and is registered in NSW, Australia.
 Dragon Claw Charity Ltd now operates the Dragon Claw website and this entity was registered on 13 September, 2017.
-The site is designed for people with Rheumatoid and Lupus disease, young people with arthritis and carers who may be located anywhere in the world.
+The site is designed for people with an Autoimmune Inflammatory Disease and carers who may be located anywhere in the world.

 We plan to develop Dragon Claw in a way that will enable better management of self-care, reduce member isolation and stress and provide a set of tools and services that will make a difference.

-Dragon Claw Charity Ltd is registered under Australian law.
+Dragon Claw Charity Ltd is a registered charity under Australian law.

 Denis Tebbutt, Chair